uptane/uptane-standard/uptane-standard.md

 or its individual components.

 *Vehicle Version Manifest*: A compilation of all ECU version manifests on a vehicle.
-It serves as a master list of all programs currretly running on alll ECUs in the vehcile.
+It serves as a master list of all images currently running on alll ECUs in the vehcile.